Frequently Asked Questions

 What are examples of cheating?

-- Using cellphones and smart devices during the exam.
+- Using cellphones and other unauthorized electronic devices during the exam.

-- Bringing in an unauthorized sheet into the CBTF.
+- Bringing in unauthorized information into the CBTF, in whatever form.

 - Using an unauthorized sheet before or during exams.